Rights, responsibilities and consumer information

 You have the right to know how and when financial aid is distributed.

-You are responsible for providing correct information at all times.
+You are responsible for always providing correct information.
 Reporting false information is a violation of the law and may be considered a criminal offense.

 As a student financial aid recipient, it is your responsibility to:

-- Complete and submit application materials to the appropriate agencies within required or recommended timeframes.
+- Complete and submit application materials within required or recommended timeframes.

 - Read all materials sent to you from the Office of Student Financial Aid and other agencies awarding you aid.
-Read, understand, and keep copies of all forms you sign.
+Keep copies of all forms you sign.

 - Know and comply with the rules governing the aid you receive.
 These rules include but are not limited to: